earny98/Spotify-Clone/README.md

 #  🎧Spotify Clone🎵

 ## Description
-This is a spotify web app clone that fetches the user data from Spotify Web API.The app fetches all the playlists from the current user.Due to copyright restrictions, all the songs can only be played in 30s as a preview.
-📌Note:-Unfortunately,Spotify allows only premium users to play audio from their API.
+This is a spotify web app clone that fetches the user data from Spotify Web API.The app fetches all the playlists from the current user.Due to copyright restrictions, all the songs can only be played in 30s as a preview.Unfortunately,Spotify allows only premium users to play audio from their API.

 ## View it live👀
 https://spotify-clone-7e47e.web.app